 16.5.1.
-Remote access to systems is minimised, secure, controlled, authorised and authenticated.
+Remote access to systems is secure, controlled and authorised.

 16.5.2.
 This section covers information relating to the methods used by personnel to access an agency system from a remote location.

 Remote access

 Remote access is defined as user access to agency systems originating outside an agency network.
 It does not include web-based access to DMZ resources.
 Further information on working off-site can be found in Chapter 21 - Distributed working.
 The requirements for using multi-factor authentication are described in the Identification and Authentication section of this chapter.